OpenModelica/OpenModelica/OMCompiler/README.Windows.md

 ## 1.2 Install MSYS2

-These are the UCRT64 packages needed to build OpenModelica:
+These are the UCRT64 packages needed to build OpenModelica with CMake:

   - zip
   - unzip